You are here

 Natalie Ord, Grant Manager

-Get in touch with Niveria, Natalie or Terra to talk about systems change, to think though your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant.
+Schedule a consultation with Niveria or Natalie to talk about systems change, to think through your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant.

 Mike Conroy, Grant Coordinator